All You Need to Know About Distance MBA Admissions, Fees and More

 4. Entrance Test (If Applicable)

-- While some universities organize entrance test for their prospective students, others don’t.
+While some universities organize entrance tests for their prospective students, others don’t.
 The test is to enable them to assess students’ aptitude and to determine their potential whether or not they are likely to do well in the future.

 Let’s take an example of two colleges and how their distance MBA admission process works.
 Sikkim Manipal University, one of the best colleges to pursue a distance MBA program doesn’t organize entrance tests for their prospective students.